Dehydrogenation of amine-boranes

-Dehydrogenation of amine-boranes or dehydrocoupling of amine-boranes is a chemical process in main group and organometallic chemistry wherein dihydrogen is released by the coupling of two or more amine-borane adducts.
-This process is of due to the potential of using amine-boranes for hydrogen storage.
+Dehydrogenation of amine-boranes or dehydrocoupling of amine-boranes is a chemical process wherein dihydrogen is released from amine-boranes.
+This process was once of some interest for hydrogen storage.

+Substrates

+Ammonia-borane, the parent amine-borane, is a molecule with the formula H3B\sNH3.
+The hydrogen content for double dehydrogenation of ammonia-borane is nearly 12% ((4/33.7)x100):

+The amine boranes have the formula H3B\sNH2R where R = alkyl.
+Their hydrogen content is necessarily lower, but the dehydrogenated product is more processable.

 Catalysis

 Many metal complexes catalyze the dehydrogenation of amine-borane (AB).
 Catalysis in the absence of metals has also been observed.

 Pathways

 The dehydrogenation of AB would in principle afford (H2BNH2)n and (HBNH)n.
 The monomers (n = 1) are highly unstable with respect to oligomerization.

 Metal carbonyl catalysts

 Group 6 metal carbonyls upon photolytic activation catalyze dehydrogenation of AB.
 Secondary amine-boranes dehydrogenate to form cyclic dimers, or monomeric aminoboranes in the case of more bulky groups on the amine.
 Similarly, primary amine-boranes dehydrogenate through a two step intramolecular process to give aminoborane polymers, which further dehydrogenate to form borazines.
 [CpFe(CO)2]2 is also an effective precatalyst, requiring photolytic activation.
 The two step process is proposed to occur first by dehydrogenation of the amine-borane coordinated to the metal, followed by cyclodimerization in an off-metal step.